Björk: 1985–1992: the Sugarcubes

 In the last quarter of 1988, the Sugarcubes toured North America to positive reception.
 On 15 October, the band appeared on Saturday Night Live.
-Björk alone contributed a rendition of the Christmas song "Jólakötturinn" ("The Christmas Cat") on the compilation Hvít Er Borg Og Bær.
+Björk alone contributed a rendition of the Christmas song "Jólakötturinn" ("The Christmas Cat") by Ingibjörg Þorbergs on the compilation Hvít er borg og bær.
 The band went on hiatus following the lack of reception of Here Today, Tomorrow Next Week!
 (1989) and a lengthy international tour.
 During this time, Björk started working on her solo projects.
 In 1990 she provided background vocals on Gums by Bless.
 In the same year, she recorded Gling-Gló, a collection of popular jazz and original work, with the jazz group Tríó Guðmundar Ingólfssonar, which as of 2011 was still her best-selling album in her home country.
 Björk also contributed vocals to 808 State's album ex:el, with whom she cultivated her interest in house music.
 She contributed vocals on the songs "Qmart" and on "Ooops", which was released as a single in the UK in 1991.
 She also contributed vocals to the song "Falling", on the album Island by Current 93 and Hilmar Örn Hilmarsson.
 In the same year she met harpist Corky Hale, with whom she had a recording session that ended up as a track on her future album Debut.

 At this point, Björk had decided to leave the band to pursue her solo career, but their contract included the making of one last album, Stick Around for Joy (1992), with a subsequent promotional tour, which she agreed to do.
 Björk was featured on two tracks of the soundtrack for the 1992 film Remote Control (known as Sódóma Reykjavík in Iceland).
 The Sugarcubes split up after they played one last show in Reykjavík.
 Rolling Stone called them "the biggest rock band to emerge from Iceland".